bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 ## "Benchnmark" caching -- by configuration

-If you use proxies or long series of mutators you may want to "break up" your branches every few branch with a simple "concrete" asserted value.
+If you use proxies or long series of mutators you may want to "break up" your branches every few $branch with a simple "concrete" asserted value.
 This is analogous to how in video codecs most of the frames are "difference" modifications of the frame before, but every few frame, a solid edge-to-edge image is used for "sanity".